Learn about actual and potential costs

 Key elements for every RFP

-Buyers should clearly state whether submitted prices should be freight prepaid, FOB destination.
+Buyers should clearly state whether submitted prices should be FOB destination, freight prepaid and allowed.

-Buyers should inform suppliers which additional fees must be included in the big amount.
+Buyers should inform suppliers which additional fees must be included in the total amount.

 Buyers should prioritize suppliers that have a proven record of fulfilling contracts similar in size and scope.

-Buyers should prioritize suppliers that have demonstrated they are financial stable.
+Buyers should prioritize suppliers that have demonstrated they are financially stable.

 Buyers should prioritize suppliers that are able to provide favorable contract terms.

 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.